You’re in a relationship and quite honestly; it’s starting to go downhill.

 Perhaps your boyfriend doesn’t approve of your friends, doesn’t want you to see your family, is highly sensitive to who you text, etc. You should never feel like you are going to get in trouble over something that you would normally do as an adult in your everyday life.

 There’s a huge difference when it comes to someone protecting you for your own safety and someone threatening you because of their insecurity.
+And it also happens to be a huge red flag.

-How to breakup: Get out fast and get out now.
+Get out fast and get out now.
 This could become very violent and you will never know when their top is going to blow.
 Conduct the breakup in a public area so that the reaction is not as threatening.
 Also, be sure to have an exit strategy where you will be joined by loved ones immediately after.
 Whatever you do, do not expect to be ok alone.
 Take no chances.

 Lastly, avoid all communication with them.
 There is no room for explanations, reconciliations, or reasons to get back together.
 Your life was on the verge of being threatened…nothing could make up for that fact.